intel/linux-sgx-pcl/README.md

   where <path_to_pcl_dir> is path to Intel(R) SGX PCL base directory (either full or relative).

 **Note:** A git patch file can only be applied on a specific branch.
 Enclave writer must verify the patch is applied on the correct branch.
 When using Intel(R) SGX PSW and Intel(R) SGX SDK branch sgx_2.0 use sgx.psw.sdk.2.0.git.diff.
-When using branch sgx_2.1 use sgx.psw.sdk.2.1.git.diff.
+When using branch sgx_2.1 or sgx_2.1.1 use sgx.psw.sdk.2.1.git.diff.

 Rebuild and Reinstall Intel(R) SGX PSW and Intel(R) SGX SDK
 -----------------------------------------------------------